Use this Seawall Design Checklist to Make a Smart Choice

-There are many types of seawall design out there.
+There are many types of seawall designs out there.
 But choosing the one right for your shoreline can be challenging.
 After all, do you go for a simple and practical steel seawall?
-Or perhaps some eco-friendly rip rap?
+Or perhaps you should choose some eco-friendly rip rap?

 Each seawall design has its own set of benefits and drawbacks.
-But there are many factors you must consider before making your decision.
+Therefore, there are many factors to consider before making your decision.
 These include cost, aesthetics, shoreline conditions, and more.
-But if you’re new to the world of seawalls, then you might not know how to navigate this unfamiliar market.
+But if you’re new to the world of seawalls, you might not know how to navigate this unfamiliar market.

 Luckily, Seawalls Unlimited is here to help!

-If you’re looking for a seawall but aren’t sure how to choose a design, don’t worry!
-Here’s a list of questions to help you decide.
+If you’re looking for a seawall, but aren’t sure how to choose a design, don’t worry!
+Here’s a checklist of questions to help you decide.

-When choosing a seawall design, you must first consider the body of water it will border.
+First, when choosing a seawall design, consider the body of water it will border.
 Factors like size, depth, salinity, and currents all play a major role in seawall construction.

-For example, the calmer the water, the less stress on the seawall.
-So, if your property borders a small pond or a quiet stretch of lake, you can use rip rap with stones as small as 3” to 6.”
-But if you border a river or an inland lake, you might want larger 6” to 12” stones.
+So, if your property borders a small pond or a calm stretch of lake, you can use rip rap with stones as small as 3 to 6 inches.
+But if you border a river or an inland lake, you might want larger 6 to 12 inch stones.
 Likewise, sturdier structures like outcropping or steel lend themselves to rougher waters.

-Also, you should consider salinity.
-For example, if your property borders saltwater, you might avoid a steel seawall, since these are best-suited to freshwater.
+Also, you should consider the salinity.
+For example, if your property borders saltwater, you might avoid a steel seawall, since these are best suited to freshwater.

 Next, consider the conditions of the shoreline.
 Think about the slope of the shore and how much human activity it withstands.

 For example, does the water see a lot of boat wake?
-If many crafts pass at high speeds, they create large wakes that might cause erosion to your shoreline over time.
+Frequent boat traffic at high speeds can create large wakes that might erode your shoreline over time.
 No-wake zones are safe for using small-stone rip rap.
 But areas with excessive wake might require a sturdier seawall design.
-In these cases, consider outcropping or a steel seawall—which are the strongest.
+In these cases, consider outcropping or a steel seawall—the strongest options.

 But that’s not to say you can’t use other designs for shorelines with rough conditions.

 In fact, for areas with currents strong enough to be dangerous, rip rap creates a barrier between land and water.
-This safeguard discourages people from wandering too close to the river.
-Also, rip rap prevents soil erosion and can even restore banks in problem areas.
-So, it’s still worth looking into if you think the conditions are suitable.
+This safeguard also discourages people from wandering too close to potentially dangerous water.
+In addition, rip rap prevents soil erosion and can even restore banks in problem areas.
+So, it’s still worth looking into if you think conditions are suitable.

-By far, rip rap is the “greenest” seawall design.
+Rip rip rap is the “greenest” seawall design by far.
 Unlike other types of seawall design, rip rap doesn’t block organisms from moving in and out of the water.
 So, it causes the least harm to animals in your area.
-Native plant species and some insect species can even colonize on rip rap.
+Rip rap can even be colonized by native plant species and some insect species.

-Additionally, rip rap provides the most organic aesthetic because native plants and other vegetation can partially hide it.
-The stones also appear natural and rough-hewn.
+Additionally, rip rap provides the most organic aesthetic.
+In fact, regrown native plants and other vegetation can partially hide the rip rap.
+The stone used also appears natural and more rough-hewn.
 So, it’s the best option for blending into the shoreline.

-On the other hand. outcropping offers a more stylized look.
+On the other hand, outcropping offers a more stylized look.
 But it can be just as beautiful.
-The irregular shapes and sizes of the stone leave many design possibilities depending on the vibe you’re going for.
+The irregular shapes and sizes of the stone allow many design possibilities, depending on the vibe you’re going for.

-Finally, you must consider the pricing of the different types of seawall design.
+Finally, you must consider the expense of the different types of seawall design.

-First, ask whether you care more about the costs of installation or long-term ownership.
+Weigh the costs of installation against long-term ownership.
 In the short-term, rip rap is typically the cheapest because of its simplicity.
-But steel seawalls have the most extended lifespan of any seawall design.
+But steel seawalls have the longest lifespan of any seawall design.
 So, choosing steel might save you money if you plan on holding onto the property for a long time.